Abhrankan-Chakrabarti/pi-calculation-with-catalan-numbers/README.md

-# π Calculation with Catalan Numbers
+# Catalan π Algorithm

-This repository contains a Python script to calculate the digits of π using Catalan numbers and fixed-point arithmetic.
+This repository contains an implementation of a newly discovered algorithm for calculating the digits of π using Catalan numbers, derived from \( 6 \arcsin(0.5) \).
+The algorithm uses high-precision arithmetic and optimized series summation to achieve efficient computation.

 ## Introduction